 Importance of the Use of Proceeds Statement

-To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below:
+Thank you for reading CFI’s guide on the Use of Proceeds Statement.
+To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: